 Q: Is a BARF diet complete and balanced?

-A: Most prepackaged, prepared raw foods that are available in pet store are complete and balanced.
+A: Most prepackaged, prepared raw foods that are available in pet stores are complete and balanced.
 If you are preparing a homemade BARF diet, you will need to include a vitamin pack or nutritional supplements to make sure that you are offering your cat a fully balanced meal.

 Q: How do I transition my cat to a raw diet?